 - Management of the content you want to push to Transifex through Transifex Native SDK, regardless of the framework you are using.

 - Fetching, storing and updating the latest translations from Transifex so that they are available to your applications

-If cached content (source or translated phrases) needs to be refreshed sooner than the 1 hour window, developers can manually invalidate CDS using the CLI tool of the various Native SDKs, for example:
+Developers can also manually invalidate CDS using the CLI tool of the various Native SDKs, for example: